US Open Golf Tournament Fast Facts

 October 4, 1895 - The first US Open Championship takes place on the nine-hole course at Newport Golf and Country Club in Newport, Rhode Island.

+Ten professionals and one amateur play in the 36-hole tournament.
 Horace Rawlins, a course assistant, wins the tournament.
 He wins $150.

-1933 - John Goodman is the last amateur to win the US Open.
+1933 - An amateur, John Goodman wins the tournament.
+No other amateur has won since.

 1954 - First televised nationally.